Thank you for sending your enquiry! One of our team members will contact you shortly.

 Module 1: Threats and Vulnerability Analysis (BKA)

-- Preparing a BKA and BKA reports
+- Preparing a BKA and BKA reports;

-Module 2: Business impact analysis (BIA)
+Module 2: Business Impact Analysis (BIA)

-- Maximum Tolerable Period of Disruption (MTPD), Recovery Time Objective (RTO) and Recovery Point Objective (RPO)
+- Maximum Tolerable Period of Disruption (MTPD), Recovery Time Objective (RTO), and Recovery Point Objective (RPO);

-- Preparing BIA reports
+- Preparing BIA reports.

 Module 3: Introduction to Business Continuity Plan (BCP)

-- The difference between an incident and a crisis
+- The difference between an incident and a crisis;

-- The difference between image and reputation
+- The difference between image and reputation;

-- Drawing up a crisis management plan
+- Drafting a crisis management plan;

-- The role of BHV in crisis management
+- The role of BHV in crisis management.

 Module 4: Emergency Response Plan (ER)

-- From company self-protection to company emergency response (BHV)
+- From company self-protection to company emergency response (BHV);

-- History and exploration of first aid for incidents
+- History and exploration of first aid for incidents;

-- What requirements are set for the emergency response team?
+- Requirements for the emergency response team;

-- Setting up an emergency response organization
+- Setting up an emergency response organization;

-Module 5: Crisis Management Plan (CMP)Module 6: Continuity of Operations Plan (COOP)
+Module 5: Crisis Management Plan (CMP) Module 6: Continuity of Operations Plan (COOP)

-- The student can name the plans within the COOP
+- Identifying plans within the COOP;

-- The importance and composition of a recovery organization
+- The importance and composition of a recovery organization.

 Requirements